servioticy/servioticy-vagrant/README.md

 ##Requirements
+* Vagrant 1.6 or newwer is necessary (see vagrantup.com for more information)

-You need to install the following vagrant plugin: vagrant-puppet-install
+* You need to install the following vagrant plugin: vagrant-puppet-install

-The procedure is:
+The procedure to install the plugin is:

 `vagrant plugin install vagrant-puppet-install`

 ##Running  the instance

 Now we are ready to run

+`vagrant up`

+If you want to update the components again, you can always run:

 `vagrant up --provision`